enola-dev/enola/docs/use/canonicalize/index.md

     limitations under the License.
 -->

-# Canonicalize
+# Canonicalize (AKA Normalize)

-_Canonicalization_ transforms a resource into a "standard" representation.
+_Canonicalization,_ which is also called _normalization,_ transforms a resource into a "standard" representation.

 This process is dependent on the type of the resource, but typically includes things such as: